reiserm/midtools/README.md

 midtools tests/setup_dask_[good|bad].yml 11 -r 201 -ppt 100 --last 100
 ```

 The data directory (proposal) is defined in the setupfile.
-We are aiming for
+Here, we are aiming
-analyzing the first 100 trains of run 201.
-Each train contains 100 pulses per
+for analyzing the first 100 trains of run 201.
+Each train contains 100 pulses
-train (-ppt).
+per train (-ppt).
 Again the `11` means, we would like to apply both analysis
 methods.